 Entries are judged on a point system, and points cannot be granted in areas where information is missing.
 Submissions should include all of the requested information.

-Each nomination must be accompanied by a completed entry form and be submitted by August 1, 2013.
+Each nomination must be accompanied by a completed entry form.

 Please mail each entry, with two copies of the publication, to: